cognitedata/power-ops-sdk/CONTRIBUTING.md

       That means that when there are breaking changes to `views` and `data_models` resources, these will be deleted and recreated.
 In a production mode, you will have to bump the version of these resources instead.
+   - You can add the flag `--verbose` to get more information about the changes that will be made.
 3. Create a PR and request feedback on your suggested changes.
 4. Post in the development channel `#powerops-backend` that you are about to apply the changes.
 3. Check that nobody else are currently about to do change, then, run `powerops init --dev` to apply the changes.